-Studio Pre-requisites: ANIM 264, 3D Animation 2, or ANIM 362, 3D Computer Animation 2

-This course builds the foundation for using light to create the illusion of shape and depth in 3D animation.
+Pre-requisites: ANIM 264, 3D Animation 2; Successfully complete Progress Portfolio This studio elective course builds the foundation for using light to create the illusion of shape and depth in 3D animation.
 Students analyze techniques used by Renaissance artists and understand how those same techniques are used today in the entertainment industry.
 Interior and exterior illumination scenarios will be explored and advanced indirect illumination, shading, lighting, rendering, and node-based compositing techniques will be covered.